Note: This post was originally published January 7, 2020. It has since been updated and republished.

 What does this mean?

-Well, in a lot of cases, the cost to rent a Fort Erie home is more expensive than the cost to purchase one.
-Not to mention that some rentals are only temporary and renters gain zero equity in their homes.
+Well, in a lot of cases, the cost to rent a home is even more expensive than the cost to purchase one.
+Not to mention that some rentals are only temporary and tenants gain zero equity in their homes.

 But what about those who are not average?